Andrej Plenković: Early career

 During university, Plenković worked as a volunteer translator in the observing mission of the European Community in Croatia from 1991 to 1992.
 At the beginning of the 1990s, he became interested in Europe and actively participated in European Law Students Association (ELSA), of which he was president in Zagreb in 1991.
 He was the first president of ELSA Croatia in 1992 and president of the international ELSA committee, situated in Brussels.
 During that time Plenković participated in numerous conferences throughout Europe and the United States, as well as organising numerous symposiums in Croatia.
 As a student, he interned in the London law firm Stephenson Harwood in 1992 and following this, an internship in the European People's Party in the European Parliament (as a part of Robert Schuman Foundation program).
 He also worked in the Croatian mission for the European Community in 1993 and 1994, which was then chaired by Ambassador Ante Čičin-Šain.

 In the Ministry of Foreign Affairs, Plenković completed a programme to become a diplomat, and in 1992, passed the consultation exam at the diplomatic academy.
 Plenković passed the Bar in 2002.
-At the law faculty of the University of Zagreb, he finished his Masters in International public and private law and got the title of Master of Science in 2002 by defending his Masters thesis by the title of "Subjectivity of EU and development of the common foreign and security policy" under the tutorage of Professor Budislav Vukas, a judge of International Tribunal for the Law of the Sea in Hamburg.
+At the law faculty of the University of Zagreb, he finished his master's degree in International public and private law and got the title of Master of Science in 2002 by defending his Masters thesis by the title of "Subjectivity of EU and development of the common foreign and security policy" under the tutorage of Professor Budislav Vukas, a judge of International Tribunal for the Law of the Sea in Hamburg.